 While undertaking home maintenance projects might feel like a hassle, leaving things to fall into disrepair is a recipe for a much bigger and more expensive job.
-Aside from costing more in the long run and potentially meaning you need to call in an expert rather than being able to complete the work yourself, putting basic maintenance on the back burner can be downright dangerous; creating fire hazards or unsanitary conditions that could make your family ill.
+Aside from costing more in the long run and potentially meaning you need to call in an expert rather than being able to complete the work yourself, putting essential maintenance on the back burner can be downright dangerous, creating fire hazards or unsanitary conditions that could make your family ill.

 Avoid Rusting And Squeaky Hinges